intlify/h3/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![CI][ci-src]][ci-href]

-Internationalization middleware & utilities for h3 (and therfore also for Nitro, which is using h3)
+Internationalization middleware & utilities for h3 (and therefore also for Nitro, which is using h3)

 ## 🌟 Features